-Cacio e pepe (cheese and pepper), is a traditional dish from Lazio.
+Cacio e pepe recipe, is a traditional pasta dish from Lazio.
 Recipes like this, the Amatriciana and the Carbonara originate in central Italy where shepherds used to go away for the transhumance for months with their herds and, during those months, they used to carry food that could be cooked easily like pecorino cheese, guanciale (cured pork cheek), dried pasta and black pepper.
 This could sustain the shepherds with a good amount of protein, carbs and fats.

 At the core of many Italian dishes is simplicity.
 Few ingredients, quick preparation and great taste.
 This dish is made with just three ingredients but it is incredibly tasty and nutritious, paired with a salad it makes for a fulfilling and balanced meal.